In shadow of Chinese rout, India fights illegal 'dabba' market

 Indian households own only about $400 billion in equities, compared with $1.1 trillion in bank fixed deposits and $1 trillion in gold, according to Morgan Stanley.
 But brokers say squeezed clients mean they are losing out regardless.

-“Most of my clients are shifting to dabba,” said Nishant Jain, a broker in the state of Rajasthan.
+“Most of my clients are shifting to dabba,” said Nishant Jain, a broker in Rajasthan.

 “They don’t want to trade officially because of the disadvantages.”